pgexperts/patroni-cluster-guide/README.md

 * Click Create Target Group

-## create a network load balancer in the AWS Console
+## Create a network load balancer in the AWS Console
 * Click Load Balancers on the left in the AWS EC2 Console
 * Click Create Load Balancer
 * Click Create under Network Load Balancer